- Fashion and Beauty

 A note on the color: I found #27 to be a bit pink for my taste once I saw myself outdoors.
 I fixed this by doing a little layering with brown and coral lip pencils.
 My suggestion would be to check out any cosmetics you're testing in natural light if possible.
 I still love this tube of lipstick, though.
 I would have laughed (or possibly cried) at the idea of spending this much money on lipstick before, but now I get it.
 These items cost more because they are better!

 I finished things off by defining my brows a bit with a random eyebrow pencil a teensy bit darker than my hair color and using a couple of quick spritzes of "Model in a Bottle" finishing/setting spray.
-I don't like it for every day use, but find it really useful for when I'm going out and need my makeup to stay looking fresh.
+I don't like it for every day use, but it's good for when I'm going out and need my makeup to stay looking fresh for a long time.
 Don't spray this stuff too closely, though, or it will make your face sticky.

 The key to successful wedding day makeup is to practice, practice, and practice some more.
 I started out following tutorials on YouTube with my cheap-o makeup.
 As I continued my research, I started getting some brushes and eventually the cosmetics themselves.
 I used every little occasion and get-together in the weeks leading up to my wedding as an excuse to do a trial makeup run on myself.